Korean contemporary

 Is taken out of a glove soaked in oil,

-All words are forgotten as I look at the hand of a labourer of 36 years of sorrow
+All words are forgotten as I look at the hand of a labourer of 36

 I carry the hand, wrapped in a plastic bag